rajprogrammerbd/coding_problems_solved/docs/Basic/index.md

 * **What is Bandwidth?** Maximum amount of data that can be transferred on physical communication path in one go.

 * **What is continuous integration?** Continuous integration is a development practics in which the developers are required to commit changes to the source in a shared repository several times a day or more frequently.

+* **What is Fibonacci Sequence?** the Fibonacci sequence is a sequence in which each number is the sum of the two preceding ones.